Kennedy Burke

-Kennedy Valentine Burke (born February 14, 1997) is an American professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA) and for Çukurova Basketbol of the Turkish Super League.
-She was drafted by the Dallas Wings in the 2019 WNBA draft, and has played for the Indiana Fever, Seattle Storm, and the Washington Mystics in the WNBA.
+Kennedy Valentine Burke (born February 14, 1997), also known as Beren Burke, is an American-Turkish professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA) and for ÇBK Mersin of the Turkish Super League.
+She played college basketball for the UCLA Bruins.
+She was drafted by the Dallas Wings in the 2019 WNBA draft, and has played for the Indiana Fever, Seattle Storm, Washington Mystics, and the New York Liberty in the WNBA.

-Burke completed her college career with the UCLA Bruins of the University of California, Los Angeles in 2019.

 Early life

 Burke is from Northridge, Los Angeles.
 Her father played professional basketball in the Mexican league and competed for the Panamanian national team.
 Burke attended Sierra Canyon School in nearby Chatsworth.
 She has an older sister, Kody Burke, who played college basketball at NC State.

 Career

-Burke played for UCLA from 2015 to 2019, where she was a standout player.
-She scored 1,513 points, averaging 11.0 points per game, and was known for her defensive skills.
-After a stellar college career at UCLA, Burke entered the WNBA in 2019.
-Initially drafted by the Dallas Wings, she soon found her footing with the Indiana Fever.
-Over the years, she has also played for the Seattle Storm and the Washington Mystics, and she is currently with the New York Liberty.
-Burke’s versatility as a guard-forward has made her a valuable asset to her teams.
+Burke played for UCLA in college.
+She was drafted No. 22 overall by the Dallas Wings in 2019.

+In 2026 Burke signed as a free agent with the Connecticut Sun.